Dev0psKing/Python-Code-Challenges/02_Intermidate Part/Part 2/Solution.md

 ```python
 print("Twinkle, twinkle, little star, \n\tHow I wonder what you are! \n\t\tUp above the world so high, \n\t\tLike a diamond in the sky. \nTwinkle, twinkle, little star, \n\tHow I wonder what you are!")
 ```

+## Question 8
+Write a Python program to find out what version of Python you are using.

+A string containing the version number of the Python interpreter plus additional information on the build number and compiler used.
+This string is displayed when the interactive interpreter is started.